hstech-dev/maika_genius/maika-genius/readme.txt

-=== Maika Genius ===
+=== Maika Genius - AI Content Generator & Writer, Live Chat & AI Chatbot, ChatGPT (OpenAI), GPT-4o, Gemini for Woocommerce ===
 Contributors: tomaskmaika
 Requires at least: 5.6
-Tested up to: 6.6
+Tested up to: 6.7.1
-Stable tag: 1.0.3
+Stable tag: 1.1.0
 Requires PHP: 7.4
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html
-Tags: WooCommerce AI, Product Description Generator, Ecommerce Automation, AI Chatbot for WooCommerce, SEO for WooCommerce
+Tags: chatgpt, openai, ai content, chatbot, live chat

 Maika Genius is your one-stop solution for using the power of AI to supercharge your WooCommerce shop, boost your sales, and free up your time.